England Euro 2024 draw simulated as Gareth Southgate given group of death

 After finishing top of their qualifying group with 20 points, England will be placed in pot one for the draw.

-Pot Two - Denmark, Hungary, Albania, Austria, Turkey and Romania.
+In pot two, Denmark will be joined by Hungary, Albania, Austria, Turkey and Romania.

-For the hardest draw, the Three Lions have been predicted to be in the same group as Denmark, the Netherlands and holders Italy.
+The Three Lions have been predicted to be in the same group as Denmark, the Netherlands and holders Italy.

 According to the rankings, the three above-mentioned nations are the highest-ranked teams in each pot.